ezbik/ccc/README.md

 2013-12-22      home            9.94$     lamps
 #YYYY-MM-DD      type            sum     option notes
 ```
 empty lines or lines starting from # are ignored.
 Sum must be like 34czk or 2.8$ .
 If currency not specified then it is assumed BYR.
 Notes are really optional.
+Type can't contain spaces.

 **stats_daily** will show daily report for each day of the *current* month.
 Sample usage:
 ```